 After filing the initial Chapter 13 bankruptcy petition with the court, you must submit your repayment plan that includes all of your income, creditor and other information.
 Your plan must show in great detail exactly how much you will pay to each creditor and on what schedule.
 It must be submitted within 14 days of the petition filing.
 A bankruptcy judge or trustee will review your plan to be sure it meets the requirements of the bankruptcy code.
 Filing Chapter 13 can be complex, but we will be at your side during the entire process to guide you through and help ensure your plan is approved.

 At Tucker Griffin Barnes, we assist Virginia clients who are filing for Chapter 13 bankruptcy so they can reorganize and pay back their debt obligations.
-We have three offices conveniently located in Charlottesville, Palmyra (Across from Food Lion), and Harrisonburg.
+We have four offices conveniently located in Charlottesville, Palmyra (Across from Food Lion), Harrisonburg, and Staunton, VA.
 To schedule a free consultation, call our firm at 434-973-7474 or contact us online.

 Charlottesville Divorce Attorney - What To Expect During Your First Family Law Consultation